mjz-smu/codelab_instructions/README.md

 ### iperf

 The **iperf** tool is easy to use and is used to measure network throughput using TCP or UDP streams.
 It supports multiple threads streaming data simultaneously.
 It has a variety of parameters that can be set to test and maximize throughput.

 **Note**: iperf3 is preferred and used in PKB.

 ### netperf

 The **netperf** tool contains several different test types.
-You can use **TCP_RR** to test network latency (using TCP requests and responses), or **TCP_STREAM** to test network throughput.
-You can run multiple instances of netperf in parallel to heavily utilize multiple processors.
-It also supports running UDP latency and throughput tests.
-With netperf, you can also get some advanced reporting with its data histograms.
+You can use **TCP_RR** (TCP request response) to test network latency, or **TCP_STREAM** to test network throughput.
+You can run multiple instances of netperf in parallel to heavily stress links via multiple processors.
+The netperf tool also supports running UDP latency and throughput tests.
+With netperf, you can also see alternative reporting flavors with its data histograms.

 In many cases, it is recommended to run combinations of all three networking benchmark tools.
 The results can then be used to confirm results.

 ## Running Network Benchmarks

-### Measuring latency
+### Measure latency with ping

 Run a test to determine the latency between two machines in a single
 zone: `us-east1-b`.

+**Expected duration**: xxmin.

 ```
 ./pkb.py --benchmarks=ping --zones=us-east1-b
 ```

+**Expected output**: xxx.

-### Using Config Files for More Complex Tests
+### Create Config Files for More Complex Tests

 To run networking benchmarks between two specific zones with specific flags, the easiest way is with **benchmark configuration files**.
 For example, the